ziapeltagames/lavender-hack/RULES.md

 # Communicate

 One player may make a Cha test.
 If there isn't a mutually understandable language, roll with disadvantage.
 If the characters trade something of value to the other group or have leverage for some reason, roll with advantage.
+The result determines their feelings toward the party.

 * Critical: Friendly
 * Complete: Talkative